S4MYR4Y/devops5.3/README.md

 | app-resources.yaml | **Role:** Performance-conscious DevOps. **Task:** Add **resources** to the Deployment: requests `100m` CPU / `128Mi` memory; limits `500m` / `256Mi`. **Constraints:** include `topologySpreadConstraints` across zones on label `topology.kubernetes.io/zone` with `maxSkew: 1`. **Validation:** ensure selectors match; include comments explaining trade-offs. **Output:** Deployment manifest with resources & scheduling hints. | Shows resource sizing + scheduling. | [./yaml/app-resources.yaml](./yaml/app-resources.yaml) |
 | app-secret-env.yaml | **Role:** Security-minded SRE. **Task:** Create a **Secret** named `app-secret` with keys `API_KEY` and `DB_PASSWORD` (dummy base64 values), and a **Deployment** that imports them via `envFrom.secretRef`.
 The app prints the presence (not the values) of these vars on start. **Constraints:** set `envFrom` (not individual `env`), add a `securityContext` (runAsNonRoot, readOnlyRootFilesystem). **Validation:** secret and deployment in same namespace; avoid exposing secrets in logs. **Output:** multi-doc YAML. | Securely passing env via Secret. | [./yaml/app-secret-env.yaml](./yaml/app-secret-env.yaml) |

-## How this portfolio was authored

-- Prompts follow Google’s prompt-engineering guidance: clear role, constraints, and requested output with validation checks and comments.
-- Intended to be used with tools like [`kubectl-ai`](https://github.com/GoogleCloudPlatform/kubectl-ai).
-- Manifests are intentionally simple yet production-leaning for clarity.